 This is a very low risk and should not be looked at with fear or over thinking.
 Even though there are no Mudis with Epilepsy in our breeding dogs, a famous and popular stud dog with no history of Epilepsy in the bloodline may in 100 puppies (bred to many different females) produce 1 to 3 puppies with a Seizure disorder.
 That is still a very low risk, especially when considering that not all seizures are Epilepsy.

-Any dog can have a seizure brought on by hypoglycemia, ataxia, reaction to medications (such as Ivermectin), ingestion of toxic plants or poisons, severe pain, shock from a trauma, head or brain injury, tumours, vascular abnormalities, liver shunts, kidney problems, metobolic or digestive disorders, hemangiosarcomas and cancers.
+Any dog can have a seizure brought on by hypoglycemia, ataxia, reaction to medications (such as certain anesthetics), ingestion of toxic plants or poisons, severe pain, shock from a trauma, head or brain injury, tumours, vascular abnormalities, liver shunts, kidney problems, metobolic or digestive disorders, hemangiosarcomas and other cancers.
 These do not mean the dog has epilepsy, it only means the dog had a seizure reaction to an underlying condition.

 Science has proved that the Isoxazoline class of drugs